yangcheng24/yangcheng24.github.io/README.md

     <img src="ensemble_result.png" width="500"/>
 </div>

 Even though PointCLIP's accuracy was lower than the fully trained 3D models, it improved their performance when combined in an ensemble.
-The best performance was achieved by combining PointCLIP with the state-of-the-art CurveNet, achieving an accuracy of 94.08%.
+The best performance was achieved by combining PointCLIP with the state-of-the-art **CurveNet**, achieving an accuracy of **94.08%**.
 This experiment shows the complementary nature of PointCLIP to existing 3D models.
 The knowledge transferred from 2D to 3D via PointCLIP provides additional valuable information to traditional 3D learning methods.

 <div align="center">